swiftlang/swift/docs/SIL.rst

 Runtime Failure
 ---------------

-Some operations, such as failed unconditional `Checked Casts`_ or the ``Builtin.trap`` compiler builtin, cause a *runtime failure*, which unconditionally terminates the current actor.
+Some operations, such as failed unconditional `checked conversions`_ or the ``Builtin.trap`` compiler builtin, cause a *runtime failure*, which unconditionally terminates the current actor.
 If it can be proven that a runtime failure will occur or did occur, runtime failures may be reordered so